Random linear multihop relaying in a general field of interferers using spatial Aloha: Introduction

 \subsection{Summary of the results}

-We consider slotted Aloha MAC to be used both by the nodes of the tagged route and of the interfering part of the MANET and the Signal-to-Interference-and-Noise Ratio (SINR) capture/outage condition, with the power-law path loss model and Rayleigh fading.
-We assume that all the nodes of the MANET are backlogged, i.e., they always have packets in their buffers to transmit.
-Moreover, we are interested in the routing performance of a tagged packet relayed by successive nodes on the route with priority in all queues on the route (cf. a discussion of these assumptions in Section~\ref{s.RW}).
-The main results of this paper are the following: \begin{itemize} \item In the absence of external (to the route) noise and interference we evaluate the {\em mean local delay} on the Poisson route, i.e. the expected number of time slots required for the packet to be transmitted by the typical node of the route to its nearest neighbor in a given direction.
-The inverse of this delay is intrinsically related to the {\em speed of the packet progression on asymptotically infinite routes}, which can also be related to the {\em route transport capacity} (number of bit-meters pumped per unit length of the route). \item The local mean delay is minimized (equivalently, the progression speed is maximized) at a unique value of the Aloha medium access probability~$p$.
+The main results of this paper are the following: \begin{itemize} \item In the absence of external (to the route) noise and interference, we evaluate the {\em mean local delay} on the Poisson route, i.e. the expected number of time slots required for the packet to be transmitted by the typical node of the route to its nearest neighbor in a given direction.
+The inverse of this delay is intrinsically related to the {\em speed of packet progression on asymptotically infinite routes}, which can also be related to the {\em route transport capacity} (number of bit-meters pumped per unit length of the route). \item The mean local delay is minimized (equivalently, the progression speed is maximized) at a unique value of the Aloha medium access probability~$p$.
 Moreover, the routing is unstable --- the delay is infinite (the speed is null) --- for $p$ larger than some critical value.
 This observation is fully compliant with the phase-transition phenomenon of the mean local delay discovered in the 2D Poisson MANET model in~\cite{FBBBdelay09}. \item We evaluate the {\em mean end-to-end delay} of the packet routing between two given nodes of the route.
-It shows a cut-off phenomenon, namely that {\em routing on distances shorter than some critical value is very inefficient in terms of exploiting the route transport capacity}. \item Next, we study the impact of noise and external interference on our previous observations.
-Confirming the theoretical findings of~\cite{BBMfppSINR} in 2D Poisson MANETs, we observe that the routing on a Poisson route over long distances is unfeasible: {\em the speed of packet progression on such routes is null} due to the existence of large hops in random (Poisson) paths.
+It shows a cut-off phenomenon, namely that {\em nearest-neighbor routing on distances shorter than some critical value is very inefficient in terms of exploiting the route transport capacity}. \item We study the impact of noise and external interference on our previous observations.
+Confirming the theoretical findings of~\cite{BBMfppSINR} in 2D Poisson MANETs, we observe that the routing on a Poisson route over long distances is unfeasible: {\em the speed of packet progression on such routes is null} due to the existence of overly large hops in random (Poisson) paths.
 Evaluating the end-to-end delay on finite distances with noise, we identify another, double cut-off phenomenon: the existence of {\em critical values of end-to-end distance and noise power, beyond which the speed of packet progression is close to~0}, again making the routing inefficient in terms of exploiting its transport capacity. \item In order to allow efficient routing over long routes one can complete the Poisson route with a fixed lattice of (equidistant) relaying nodes.
-For this model, we evaluate the mean local delay and show how the route transport-capacity can be maximized by an optimal choice of the inter-relay distance of the lattice structure. \item We explicitly evaluate the Poisson-line MANET model and compare it to that in the (basic) Poisson-line-in-Poisson-field model.
-We show that the Poisson-line exhibits a larger coverage probability but also a larger end-to-end delay.
-This confirms previous general observations regarding the impact of clustering in interference;~\cite{subpoisson}. \item Regarding applications to VANETs, we evaluated delays of some emergency and broadcast communications. \end{itemize}
+For this model, we evaluate the mean local delay and show how the route transport-capacity can be maximized by an optimal choice of the inter-relay distance of the lattice structure. \item We explicitly evaluate the Poisson-line MANET model and compare it to the (basic) Poisson-line-in-Poisson-field model.
+We show that a typical transmission in the Poisson-line model has a smaller outage probability but the routing suffers larger end-to-end delays.
+This paradox is of a more general nature, and we address it in the light of the theory of clustering comparison of point processes; cf~\cite{subpoisson,dcx-clust,Soellerhaus}. \end{itemize}